erayozer17/fileTransfer/README.md

+## A playground to try out non-blocking I/O in Java.
+Still needs improvements.

 # File Transfer Application

 The File Transfer Application is a client-server based application that allows users to upload and download files from a server.
 This application is built using Java and follows a client-server architecture.